 The Academic Visitor Program coordinates observerships at Hospital for Special Surgery for clinicians, students and allied healthcare professionals.
 It is open to all persons 18 years of age or older with a confirmed HSS host and a serious interest in musculoskeletal health.

-Interested parties must independently contact and obtain an HSS host.
-To find an appropriate HSS host, we suggest navigating our Departments, Services and Centers page.
-For those seeking to work with or observe a rehabilitation professional (physical therapist, occupational therapist, speech therapist), please contact email@example.com to find an appropriate host.
+Interested parties must first independently contact and obtain an HSS host.
+To find an appropriate HSS host, search our physicians by name, conditions or treatments, or explore our department, service and center pages.
+To work with or observe a rehabilitation professional (physical therapist, occupational therapist, speech therapist), please contact email@example.com to find an appropriate host.

 Licensed clinicians have direct and indirect patient contact as limited by the Delineation of Privileges and approved by the Medical Board.